 Our financial position depends on management's ability to execute our business strategy.
 Key factors involved in the execution of our business strategy include achievement of the desired Contract purchase volume, the use of effective risk management techniques and collection methods, continued investment in technology to support operating efficiency, and continued access to significant funding and liquidity sources.
-Our failure or inability to execute any element of our business strategy could materially adversely affect our business and financial condition.
+Our failure or inability to execute any element of our business strategy could a have a material adverse effect on our business and financial condition.